 Emotional Hijacking

-In very rare instances of extreme danger, where 1-2 seconds of response time can mean the difference between life and death, the amygdala is able to hijack the higher thinking centers in our neocortex (which can slow our responses) and order the body into a fight, flight, freeze, or collapse response.
-Sadly, many of us are stuck in this feedback loop most of the time when it is only meant to be reserved for rare, life-threatening instances.
-This reactive, fight-flight state is our sympathetic nervous system, whereas our parasympathetic nervous system is when we are resting, healing, and digesting.
+Sometimes we experience instances of extreme danger.
+When 1-2 seconds of response time can mean the difference between life and death we need to react quickly.
+The amygdala is able to hijack the higher thinking centers in our neocortex (which can slow our responses).
+It can signal the body into a fight, flight, freeze, or collapse response.
+Sadly, many of us are stuck in this feedback loop most of the time.
+Meanwhile it is only meant to be reserved for rare, life-threatening instances.

-We live in a fast-paced world and our biology is doing its’ best to keep up.
-However, when we are driving down the road at 65 miles-per-hour and a dog runs in front of our car, or when we get fired from our job, or go through a painful divorce, our nervous system reacts as if we are experiencing a life-threatening situation.
-We may be good at suppressing our physical response, but adrenaline and cortisol is released into our system and can circulate in our system for up to 4 hours.
-This is called an amygdala hijack hangover.
-The result of chronic stress can cause people to be habitually stuck in a reactive mode of anxiety, have panic attacks, or unreasonable phobias.
+Even if we are good at suppressing our physical response, adrenaline and cortisol is released into our system each time.
+It can circulate in our system for up to 4 hours.
+This is called an amygdala hijack hangover and leads to chronic stress.
+This can cause people to be habitually stuck in a reactive mode of anxiety, have panic attacks, and unreasonable phobias.

 Bringing Mindfulness into the Equation

-If it weren’t for our amygdala, many of us would not be here today because our ancestors would probably have not survived.
-Though we experience many stresses in life, the majority of them are not life-threatening, so we need to train our amygdala and nervous system to be more relaxed.
-This is central to conscious evolution, and increases our emotional intelligence.
-The ability to discern what is worth reacting to versus what just needs to be observed will help you in relationships, and will save you money by reducing impulse-buying.
-Best of all, this process of deepening our awareness of ourselves will give us a better sense of compassion for the often irrational behavior we witness in our own lives and in the lives of those around us.
+If it weren’t for our amygdala, we would not be here today because our ancestors would probably have not survived.
+Though we experience many stresses in life, the majority of them are not life-threatening.
+So we need to train our amygdala and nervous system to be more relaxed.
+This is central to conscious evolution, and it increases our emotional intelligence.

 Jacob Devaney